hs19980912/DSA/Trees/readme.md

  ### pattern - Diameter of Tree
  1. Diameter of a Tree
  2. Maximum Path Sum
+ 3. Maximum path sum from leaf to leaf nodes
  ```cpp
     ************************* Maximum Path Sum *************************
     int ans;